 I once had a barbarian for a boss.
-He hovered over each employee like an angry schoolmarm, barked out orders like a drill sergeant and reviewed all my work with a skeptical eye as though I might be trying to pull the wool over his eyes.
+He hovered over each employee like an angry schoolmarm, barked out orders like a drill sergeant and reviewed all my work with a skeptical eye as though I might be trying to pull the wo ol over his eyes.
 He was constantly on guard lest one of us make off with some office supplies, linger an extra minute or two in the bathroom, sneak out the back door for a momentary respite or just stop for a moment to chat with a co-worker.
 He didn’t trust us, which led some employees to respond by becoming untrustworthy.
 The more the Big Bad Boss sought to control them, the harder they searched for ways to get away with something.
 Rather than doing their best with a joyful spirit they worked half-heartedly, and only when he was watching.
 The boss disliked his employees, and they hated him.
 His distrust became a self-fulfilling prophecy.
 Rather than getting the most out of his people, which was his intended goal, he got far less.
 Mere bosses rarely get much from their people.
 Being a boss is like running a cemetery: you’ve got a lot of people under you but no one’s listening.
-Some superintendents I’ve encountered at my in-service speaking events have yet to learn this lesson.
-I guess the boards who hired them were misled, too.
+Many CEOs I’ve encountered at my speaking events have yet to learn this lesson.
+I guess the people who promoted them were pretty clueless, too.

 While I’ve never been employed by a great leader, I’ve had the privilege of being mentored by a few, and the difference was stark.
 Without anger or threats they inspired those around them to toil late into the night, to give their best effort and to enjoy every minute of it.
 They appealed to people’s nobler motives and better natures.
 They spoke of the glory of accomplishment and led by example.
 More importantly, even when the leader took a vacation, or moved away or retired or even died, the employees kept right on working with the same vision and passion.